Centre for Business and Insolvency Law

 Commencing in 2015, Elspeth Berry will be publishing a regular update on partnership and LLP law, taken from her Legal Updates original published in the newsletter of the Association of Partnership Practitioners (APP), ‘A Propos Partnerships’.

-- Hamish Anderson (Norton Rose) – Visiting Professor
+- Hamish Anderson (Norton Rose) – Honorary Professor

-- Neil Cooper (Honorary Life President of INSOL Europe) – Visiting Professor
+- Neil Cooper (Honorary Life President of INSOL Europe) – Honorary Professor

 - The Honourable Mr Justice Norris (High Court of Justice, Chancery Division)